zuglar/NodeMCU32s-25AA512-SPI/README.md

 ![breadboard_base](images/breadboard.png)
 ![breadboard_base](images/breadboard_wp_hd.png)

 The functions (examples), which are in the main.c file worked fine.
-Uncommenting the example functions you can run testing of code.
+Uncommenting the example functions you can test the read and write data in to eeprom and status register, erase data from eeprom and other functions given by eeprom.

 Arduino library for SPI based EEPROMs can be found on https://wolles-elektronikkiste.de/en/eeprom-part-3-external-spi-eeproms